About Down Syndrome

 Identification by John Langdon Down in 1866

-For centuries, art, literature, and science contain allusions to people with Down syndrome.
-It isn’t until the late nineteenth century, however, that John Langdon Down, an English physician, publishes an accurate description of a person with Down syndrome.
+For centuries, people with Down syndrome have been alluded to in art, literature and science.
+It wasn’t until the late nineteenth century, however, that John Langdon Down, an English physician, publishes an accurate description of a person with Down syndrome.
 This scholarly work, published in 1866, earns Down the recognition as the “father” of the syndrome, although other people had previously recognized the characteristics of the syndrome.
 Down is the first to describe the condition as a disability and a separate entity.

 The Latest Scientific Advances